Vassilis Spanoulis: Retirement from playing career and legacy

+Spanoulis' 5,517 points scored in the Greek Basket League is the league's all-time career scoring record.
+Spanoulis also scored a total of 414 points in 47 games played in the Greek Cup competition.
+In national team competitions, Spanoulis had a total of 211 caps (games played), in which he scored a total of 2,314 points.

+After he retired from playing professional club basketball, Spanoulis was inducted into the EuroLeague's Hall of Fame, as he was named a EuroLeague Legend, on 22 April 2022.

+Spanoulis' number 7 jersey was retired by Olympiacos Piraeus, on 17 September 2023, at a ceremony that was called, "The Night of the Legend".

+As a result of the great success that he had with Olympiacos during his playing career, Spanoulis was voted Olympiacos Piraeus CFP's multi-sport club's Greatest of All Time (GOAT) Athlete, across all club sports and divisions, in the club's 100-year history.

 National team career

 Greek junior national team

-Spanoulis was a key member of the Greek under-18 junior national team at the FIBA Europe Under-18 Championship's 2000 tournament.
+Spanoulis was a key member of the Greek under-18 junior national team at the FIBA Under-18 EuroBasket's 2000 tournament.
 Greece finished in third place in the tournament, winning the bronze medal.
 He averaged 10.1 points per game at the tournament.
 Spanoulis also played at the 2000 edition of the Albert Schweitzer Under-18 World Tournament, where he averaged 14.0 points per game, and won the silver medal with Greece.

-Spanoulis was also on the Greek under-20 junior national team that finished in first place, and thus won the gold medal, at the 2002 FIBA Europe Under-20 Championship.
-During the 2002 FIBA Europe Under-20 championship's gold medal game, Spanoulis sank two clutch free throws, with just 13 seconds remaining on the game clock.
-That allowed Greece to clinch the win over the Spain under-20 national team, and win the tournament's gold medal.
+Spanoulis was also on the Greek under-20 junior national team that finished in first place, and thus won the gold medal, at the 2002 FIBA Under-20 EuroBasket.
+During the 2002 FIBA Under-20 EuroBasket's gold medal game, Spanoulis sank two clutch free throws, with just 13 seconds remaining on the game clock.
+That allowed Greece to clinch the win over the Spain under-20 national team and win the tournament's gold medal.
 Spanoulis averaged 16.0 points per game at the tournament.